-AffectedCodeReport Workspace Model SearchPattern CriterionName [Accumulate] [Detailed]
+AffectedCodeReport LogFile Workspace Model SearchPattern CriterionName [Accumulate]

-Required Parameters Description Workspace Workspace file (.rwp).
-Model Interactive Analysis model for the source files to be searched.
+Required Parameters Description LogFile Output log file generated when the batch script is executed.
+Workspace Workspace file (.rwp).
+Model Interactive Analysis model for the listed source files.
 SearchPattern Search criterion for the seed field.
 CriterionName Name of the search criterion for the seed field.
 ListName Name of the list.
-It can be [WS.User].Change Analyzer.Working or [WS.User].Change Analyzer.Affected, where [WS.User] is the name of the system where the Affected Code Report is created. aCategoryName Name of the category.
+It can be [WS.User].
+Change Analyzer.
+Working or [WS.User].
+Change Analyzer.
+Affected, where [WS.User] is the name of the system where the Affected Code Report is created. aCategoryName Name of the category.
 For now it can only be Change Analyzer. outPutPath Output Directory.
 If it is left blank, the report will be displayed instead of being saved to a file.

-Optional Parameters Description

-Accumulate Whether to append the results to existing results, True or False.
+Optional Parameters Description Accumulate Whether to append the results to existing results, True or False.
 Default is False.

-Detailed Log file.